SamuelSchmidgall/SurgicalGym/README.md

 You should see an Isaac Sim window pop up.
 Once Isaac Sim initialization completes, the ECM target reaching scene will be constructed and simulation will start running automatically.
 The process will terminate once training finishes.

-Note that by default, we show a Viewport window with rendering, which slows down training.
-You can choose to close the Viewport window during training for better performance.
-The Viewport window can be re-enabled by selecting `Window > Viewport` from the top menu bar.

 To achieve maximum performance, you can launch training in `headless` mode as follows:

 ```bash